Blog /

 }

-Read access for context — who is the patient, which doctor, where the appointment is.
+Read access for context: who is the patient, which doctor, where the appointment is.
 Write access for the outcomes VisitConfirmed produces: status updates, message logs, escalation tasks.
 Nothing more.

 A ClientApplication bound to that policy.
 Medplum returns a fresh Client ID and Client Secret.
-The tool sends those credentials directly to VisitConfirmed's API, authenticated with your VisitConfirmed API key — no manual copy-paste, and your Medplum admin password never leaves your machine.
+The tool sends those credentials directly to VisitConfirmed's API, authenticated with your VisitConfirmed API key.
+No manual copy-paste, and your Medplum admin password never leaves your machine.

 A Subscription that fires when an Appointment is created or updated: